Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Rock formations below the Palatki Heritage Site, near Sedona, Arizona

-Located in Coconino National Forest, The Palatki (red house in Hopi) Heritage Site contains preserved ancient dwellings carved into the red stone cliffs.
-The site is only accessible via a long bumpy road, but the unique attraction is worth the adventure.
+Located in Coconino National Forest, the Palatki (“red house” in Hopi) Heritage Site contains preserved dwellings carved into the red stone cliffs by ancient peoples.
+The site is only accessible via a long, bumpy dirt road, but the unique attraction is worth the adventure.

 Guides will take you on a short hike to the actual dwellings, explain preserved rock art, and teach you about the unique culture and history of the Hopi people who constructed the impressive structures.